 - Response from the insurance carrier is generally received within 14 days.
 An 'Insurance Authorization Update' will be sent in nearly all situations to the ordering provider (by the method designated in section D of the preauthorization information form) and to the patient (by postal mail or email).

-- Testing will automatically proceed if the out of pocket estimate is $100 or less.
+- Testing will automatically proceed if the out of pocket estimate is $100 or less (not applicable to hereditary cancer testing).
 Otherwise, we need verbal or written notice from the provider or patient to proceed.
 Only when specimens are submitted with a test order in addition to a request for insurance authorization do we contact the patient by phone to discuss insurance determination and obtain consent to proceed with testing.
+All authorization requests for hereditary cancer testing will result in the patient being contacted.

 Adobe Acrobat Reader is necessary to view/print forms.
 Download Adobe Reader